TomasHubelbauer/github-pages-integration-pat/readme.md

-# GitHub Pages Integration PAT
+# GitHub Pages Integration (Out Of The Box) PAT

 GitHub has a feature called GitHub Pages.
-This feature allows having GitHub host a website based on the contents of a repository on a github.io domain or on a custom domain.
+This feature allows having GitHub host a website based on the contents of a repository on a `github.io` domain or on a custom domain.

 GitHub Pages get deployed with every commit to the repository, so they stay up